 - Trumpet or cornet - carries the melody

-- Clarinet - harmonizes above the melody
+- Clarinet or saxophone - harmonizes above the melody

 - Trombone - punctuates the melody from below

 The rhythm section: